 If you start receiving retirement pension instead of disability benefit, you cannot apply for deletion of debt according to the disability rules.

 Wait to apply until you have been granted disability benefit

-You must have been granted disability benefit from the National Insurance Scheme before applying to Lånekassen for the deletion of your debt.
+You must have been granted disability benefit from NAV before applying to Lånekassen for the deletion of your debt.
 In the meantime, you can use other payment relief schemes.
 You can apply for the deletion of interest if you receive APP, are ill or in another situation that entitles you to deletion.
 You can also apply for payment deferral.